netwerk-digitaal-erfgoed/interface-data-transformations/README.md

 2-oai-pmh-data consists of collected(rdf/xml files) and converted/converted_ttlKol folders to select which datasets must consider for the next steps (based on dc:created).

+data-gathering folder consists of oai-pmh (for more information: please study readme in the folder)